xiix0/scam/README.md

-All things that are, are with more spirit chased than enjoyed.
+There's small choice in rotten apples.
-		-- Shakespeare, "Merchant of Venice"
+		-- William Shakespeare, "The Taming of the Shrew"